andyrichardson/tipple/docs/Hooks.md

 - _cache-first (default)_ - cached data is returned and the fetch request is triggered.
 - _network-first_ - cached data is not returned until the fetch request returns and the cache is updated.
 - _cache-only_ - cached data is returned and no network request is made.
+- _network-only_ - the request is made in isolation and there is no attachment to the cache.

+> Note: When using the _network-only_ cache policy, you will not be able to specify a domain as the cache is not being used.

 ##### fetchOptions (optional)